McNepp/QApplicationContext/README.md

 Otherwise, publication will fail.
 Mandatory dependencies can be specified by simply listing the type of the dependency as a template-argument:

-    registerService<RestPropFetcher,QNetworkAccessManager>();

-Just for the sake of consistency, you could also use the `Dependency` helper-template, even though this is not recommended:

     registerService<RestPropFetcher,Dependency<QNetworkAccessManager>>();

+Just for the sake of consistency, you could also use the explicit `Kind::MANDATORY`:

+    registerService<RestPropFetcher,Dependency<QNetworkAccessManager,Kind::MANDATORY>>();

 ### OPTIONAL
 A service that has an *optional dependency* to another service may be instantiated even when no matching other service can be found in the ApplicationContext.